osamafityani/SummaryDo/README.md

 ## future look

-Looking ahead, new trends continue to emerge and merge . the project development  ( AI & deep learning )  will lead to expantion through every e-commerce web site allowing customers enjoying browsing
+Looking ahead, new trends continue to emerge and merge . the project development  ( AI & deep learning )  will lead to expantion through every website, e-commerce websites allowing customers to enojoy browsing

+a new algorithm that can summarize in smart way.
+Which can recognize the subject or the category of the text to result in a better summarization to be as much practical as possibble.
+It would be able to summarize a text giving more weight to the sentences related to its subject.

+* such as :
+ if we have a router the model will foucs on specific themes related to the product , in this case (speed , Lan ports ,  technology generation , range)

+ likewise on other products (sports, clothing , gaming , furniture , etc ...)

+ it can also be a scientific article...

 ![SummaryDo](https://user-images.githubusercontent.com/71225087/93099323-8ee0de00-f6b0-11ea-9a38-010bbf37aca2.jpg)

+## How to run the extension

+- Download the files from the repository
+- upload the "chrome extension" folder as unpacked chrome extension to chrome
+- Highlight the text that you want to summarize in any webpage
+- click the icon of the extension to see and listen to the summary
+- You don't have to run the main.py file because we already deployed the flask api to pythonanyware.com